top of page

 Multi-valued logic beyond 0 and 1

 The advent of solid-state transistors revolutionized the electronics industry by opening the era of binary devices, where information is represented using two logic states: ON and OFF.
 However, this binary framework, while efficient in some respects, also definitely imposes limitations, particularly in terms of information density per interconnect.
 Multi-valued logic (MVL) offers a promising alternative by allowing for more than two logic levels, thereby potentially increasing computational efficiency and reducing power consumption.
 This approach has garnered increased attention, especially given the constraints posed by the power density limits of conventional complementary metal–oxide–semiconductor (CMOS) technology.
 Researchers have been exploring various MVL unit devices based on both conventional and emerging materials.
 These efforts aim to develop devices capable of accommodating multiple logic states while addressing the challenges associated with power consumption and computational efficiency.
-The goal of Lee group includes the implementation of the various inspiration to the eye-opening technologies to realize the new generation logic circuits.
+The goal of Lee group includes the implementation of the various inspiration to the eye-opening technologies to realize the new generation multi-valued logic circuits.

 Fundamentals of plasmonic hot carrier and its applications